trackabout/login-ad/login-ad.md

 For full details, [please read this document](https://meta.trackabout.com/wiki/Azure_Migration_Announcement).

-##Changes to Mobile Device Authorization for TAMobile 6 Clients
+##Security Enhancement - Change to Mobile Device Login for TAMobile 6 Clients
-For our clients that are currently using TAMobile 6 on handheld devices and mobile unit passwords, TrackAbout is enhancing the way we authenticate users.
+This change applies to clients using PIN-based login with TAMobile 6 on rugged handhelds.

+_Joel wordsmith this_ When in online mode, logging in will confirm the user with the server.

+When users log in, their access and permissions will be authenticated with the site, to ensure that the user is valid.
+TrackAbout will also verify that a user has permissions to save action records upon a wireless save.

+For example, if Joe Smith saves a Fill record, when the record is saved wirelessly, TrackAbout will verify that Joe is indeed a Filler with the appropriate rights to use the Fill action.

 ###What does this mean?